DEXA Osteoporosis Screening

 Anyone who wants a baseline

-You can't track what you never measure.
+You can't track bone health if you never measure it.
 A baseline scan now makes future scans far more useful.

 Do I need to prepare before my DEXA scan?